 Until recently no models have ever included more than a single mechanism.
 As pointed out by Wibberenz et al. (1998) (see also Cane et al., 1994) it is extremely important to separate out the different components of a Forbush decrease because, as discussed above, two separate physical effects are responsible for them.
-Thus much existing theoretical work on Forbush decreases needs to be revised such that only the correct part of the decrease is considered for one mechanism.
+Thus much existing theoretical work on Forbush decreases needs to be revised such that only the appropriate part of the observed decrease is compared with models involving one mechanism.

 An excellent summary of the earlier theoretical investigations is provided by Chih and Lee (1986).
 Furthermore this paper provides an analytical solution to the simple diffusion-convection equation.
 A similar equation was obtained by le Roux and Potgieter (1991).
-The basic idea of a "propagating diffusive barrier" has been explored most recently by Wibberenz et al. (1997) and Wibberenz et al. (1998).
-In this work the barrier is assumed responsible for the "shock effect" and has been applied to data where the "ejecta effect" has been removed.
+The basic idea of a 'propagating diffusive barrier' has been explored most recently by Wibberenz et al. (1997) and Wibberenz et al. (1998).
+In this work the barrier is assumed responsible for the 'shock effect' and has been applied to data where the 'ejecta effect' has been removed.